Schloßhof 12, Fürth

 10. January 2019

 The castle has a very nice and huge garden but there are no flowers, it could be the best place for photo shooting if it had..
 Update: I was there on August 20, not November as the manager said!!!!!
 On Google Maps, you can write a review whenever you want.
 I gave stars in August and the question came in November from Google Maps!
-If you checked the reviews in November, this shows how good you are as a manager..... ;) By the way, today is 01/10/2019
+If you checked the reviews in November, this shows how good you are as a manager..... ;) by the way, today is 10.01.2019

 Andreas Grund